Identifying with the Biblical Deborah

 Women in prayer are not the generals of the prayer army.
 They are not praying to 'shape' up the men into action to be more like them.
 They should be hearing from God how to pray, and when in doubt, praying God's Word over them is best.
 Any group of women (and sometimes men too) meeting to intercede to get their husbands or others including spiritual leaders to do as the pray-ers think is best, are acting more in a spiritual witchcraft vein, than in praying for God to lift those men (or women) up to a higher place in Him.
 We aren't the Holy Spirit.

 And this is really my point: there is praying FOR people and preying UPON people.
 When we don't pray in love for someone, but rather we view that person as out of line and in need of changes that we pray over them, we better check ourselves because if it is coming our of our own selves and not from God, it will harm people, not help them.
 It is a fine line between intercessory praying out of love for people, and praying manipulative prayers guided by human emotions rather than the direction of God.
-If you see the person you are praying about and a feeling of revulsion or anger arises in your heart or sometimes on your face, that's a good sign your prayers are dispatching demons against them, not ministering angels.

 The feminist vision for women is ungodly.
 It destroys men, children and ultimately the women it is supposed to be helping.
 Deborah in Judges was not a feminist; she was a godly woman hearing from God and operating in the prophetic out of love for her people, not out of desire to be seen as a great leader.
 Watch your ambitions.